scottishgovernment/resources.mygov.scot/content-standards/content-delivery/creating-content/creating-a-content-plan.md

 A content plan outlines the content you’re going to create, the user needs it answers, who’ll need to be involved and key dates.

-Your content plan is created in line with your organisation’s content strategy and is based on findings from the discovery stage.
+Your content plan is created in line with your organisation’s content strategy and is based on findings from your discovery.

 ## Why it’s important